dragosnica/sentiment-classifier-semeval/README.md

 5. Modify the names of the testsets in tesetsets.py.
 At the moment the program requires both the .csv and the .txt versions of the files.

-6. From the model_building folder, open "build.sh" and uncomment one of the commands you'd like to run.
-Again, modify the file sources required.
+6a.
+From the model_building folder, open "build.sh" and uncomment one of the commands you'd like to run.
+Again, modify the required file sources.
 The available flags and features in "NN_build.py" are as follows:

 ```python3
 -model (-m): "DNN" for fully connected network; "CNN" for convolutional neural network; "LSTM" for long short term memory network; "CNN_LSTM_Ensemble" for stacking ensemble.
 The network architectures are defined in the .py files in model_building